 The following discussion and analysis provides an overview of the financial position and activities of the University of Louisville and Affiliated Corporations (the University) for the years ended June 30, 2023 and 2022.
 Comparative information for the year ended June 30, 2021 has been provided where applicable.
 The affiliated corporations include the University of Louisville Research Foundation, Inc. (Research Foundation) and the University of Louisville Athletic Association (Association), both blended component units of the University.
-The University of Louisville Foundation, Inc., University of Louisville Real Estate Foundation, Inc., and UL Health, Inc. are discretely presented component units of the University's financial statements with additional information presented in the notes to the financial statements.
+The University of Louisville Foundation, Inc., University of Louisville Real Estate Foundation, Inc., and UL Health, Inc. are discretely presented component units of the University.
+The financial results of the discretely presented component units are presented in columnar format along side the University's financial statements with additional information presented in the notes to the financial statements.
 Comments presented in the management's discussion and analysis pertain to the university and its blended component units only and should be read in conjunction with the financial statements and notes that follow this section.